arshavirmirzakhani/lambda/README.md

 # IMPORTANT!!
-THIS SOFTWARE IS IN RECONSTRUCTION AND THE NEW VERSION WILL BE AVAILABLE SOON! but a demo is available
+THIS SOFTWARE IS IN RECONSTRUCTION AND THE NEW VERSION WILL BE AVAILABLE SOON! but a demo is available, [check it out!](https://github.com/arshavirmirzakhani/lambda/releases/tag/1.0-beta)

 # lambda